 Bring the seam allowances back together and topstitch so that both raw edges are encased in the seam allowance.

 And…that’s how you sew a false French seam!
 It is a super simple way to add some class to your sewing.
 As with the French seam, I only use this on straight seams.
-Pressing curved fabric in this way could get really tricky.
+Pressing curved edges in this way could get really tricky.

 Check back in next Tuesday for the next post in the series!
 Also, you can refer to Nap-Time Creation’s Create-Link-Inspire post for lots of other lovely tutorials.